Hot Fudge Sauce

 This is similar to this Chocolate Sauce Topping already on my site which also happens to be my number one post to attract spam.
 Naughty spam too.
 Who knew chocolate sauce could be such a provocative topic.

-This Chocolate Fudge version is a little silkier and the taste is completely different.
+This Chocolate Fudge sauce is a little silkier and the taste is completely different.
+It uses cocoa not semi-sweet chocolate chips.
+Of course you can use Dutch process cocoa but regular cocoa works as well.

 This is actually my sister-in-law’s roommate’s recipe from college.
 Those seem to be the best ones.
 I still have a recipe box from my college roommates with recipes we made together and it is priceless.